On this page

 - Use social media to communicate the importance of Canada’s role in international assistance to a political representative.

-- For more information on how to organize a public engagement activity, please visit the Virtual Engagement Resource Centre for All.
+- For more information on how to organize a public engagement activity, visit the Virtual Engagement Resource Centre for All.

 Are you a student?